• Skip to primary navigation

 কৃষ্ণ পদে মন ফুল সাজি।।

-This poem talks about the life of a Bengali Moira in the true sense.
-In fact, this also talks about the famous rivalry between Bhola Moira and Antoni Firingi.
+This poem accurately describes the life of a Bengali sweet maker.
+It also highlights the famous competition between Bhola Moira and Antoni Firingi.

 %Two in One Sondesh